energysistem/manuals/42677-Tower WIFI/en/020-mantenimiento.md

-## Cuidado y Mantenimiento
+## Care and maintenance

-* No expongas tu *Energy Multiroom Tower Wi-Fi* a humedad o altas temperaturas.
+* Do not expose your *Energy Multiroom Tower Wi-Fi* to humidity or high temperatures.

-* No presiones las membranas de los altavoces.
+* Do not press the speaker cones.

-* No uses productos de limpieza corrosivos o abrasivos.
+* Do not use corrosive nor abrasive cleaning products.

-* No desmontes el dispositivo.
-Cualquier reparación debe hacerla exclusivamente personal cualificado de Energy Sistem Technology S.A.
+* Please do not dismantle the device.
+All repairs should be done exclusively by qualified staff of Energy Sistem Technology, S.A.

-* Asegúrate de mantener tu *Energy Multiroom Tower Wi-Fi* apagado cuando no esté en uso.
+* Please make sure that your *Energy Multiroom Tower Wi-Fi* is off if you are not using it.